 H = (m).

-Two apparent envelopes of the earth pressure can be developed with high and low Ns values as shown in the figure.
-The envelopes showed the results for the stiff to hard clays and soft to medium clays.
+As shown in the figure, two apparent envelopes of the earth pressure can be developed with high and low Ns values.
+The envelopes showed the results for the stiff to hard and soft to medium clays.
 Recommendations for the anchor retaining wall systems are derived by using these diagrams as references.

-The maximum ordinate of the earth pressure is found to be
+The maximum ordinate of the earth's pressure is found to be

 Where